 Mid-rise apartments can be found in both suburban areas and city centers.
 Mid-rise apartments look a lot like high-rise buildings, but they don’t have as many floors.
 A mid-rise apartment also tends to offer fewer luxury amenities than a high-rise building.

 Alternatively, high-rise apartments are almost always located in densely-populated city centers.
-They usually have higher occupancy rates than mid-rise and garden style apartments.
+They usually have higher occupancy rates than mid-rise and garden apartments.
 They also tend to be stand-alone buildings, as opposed to a cluster of smaller properties.

 Let’s take a closer look at the differences between garden style, mid-rise, and high-rise apartments: